epam/mriviewer/README.md

 gulp build
 ```

-Result folder will be in folder 'dist'.
+Result folder will be in folder `dist`.

 ## Contributing